 Challenges in the Tea Industry

 The tea industry as a whole is facing a lot of challenges due to climate change, mounting costs of input, usage of traditional agricultural practices, and unscrupulous usage of pesticides and fertilizers.
 These resulted in the reduction of tea quality thereby rejection during global export due to traces of such unwanted chemicals.
-With global industries going towards green and sustainable practices under UN SDG, even in the tea industry, there is a high need for regenerative farming practices and modernization of the whole industry towards United Nations SDG Goals.
-The tea industry is a high carbon sequestration industry.
-Tea Planters are not utilizing the benefits of Carbon Credits which they can earn if reporting of data and validation is done correctly.
+With global industries going towards green and sustainable practices under SDGs, even in the tea industry, there is a high need for regenerative farming practices and modernization of the whole industry towards SDGs.
+The tea industry is a high carbon sequestration industry but tea planters are not utilizing the benefits of Carbon Credits which they can earn if reporting of data and validation is done correctly.

 Nibiaa is working on three major objectives, remote tea garden monitoring using IoT solutions, proper data tracking and reporting for data-driven decision making, and carbon accounting & carbon credit calculations by collecting raw data through IoT Sensors.

 Field Trial with the Tea Gardens of North Eastern Part of India

 Nibiaa conducted field Trials and pilot project Installation of LoRaWAN® based environmental Devices in 3 Tea Estates in North Eastern part of India.
 Some of the Data Collected during the Trial are:

 - Optical Rain Gauge Sensor